-- (iii) If the plaque ECF is saturated with the 584 mmol/l sucrose solution, the sucrose concentration in the plaque will be 190 nmol/mg wet wt. of plaque assuming that the ECF is 31.2% of the volume of the plaque (Edgar & Tatevossian, 1971) and that the plaque density is 1.04 x 10 kg.m-3 (see table 3.12) . - (iv) Each time-point and plaque sample represent a different experiment. fluid in plaque.
+There are certain difficulties in interpreting the results in Table 3.11.
+The accuracy of the values in column (5) is dependent upon the accuracy of the value for the proportion of extracellular fluid in plaque.
 Ideally, one should determine the proportion of plaque extracellular fluid for each subject examined but this is not feasible.
 Also, the time required to collect the plaque is a large proportion of the duration of the experiment.
 This makes it difficult to plot the results graphically.
 The clearance of sucrose from plaque is an exponential (or more probably, a multiple exponential) decay, therefore it is not satisfactory to plot the midpoint between the starting and finishing times of the plaque collection.

-The rinsing time used (30 sec) is probably sufficient for the sucrose to penetrate most of the plaque.
+The rinsing time used (30 s) is probably sufficient for the sucrose to penetrate most of the plaque.
 The thickness of plaque varies considerably, but plaque 100 μm thick would, by diffusion, be about 90% saturated with a sucrose solution (S.G.
 McNee, personal communication).
 This assumes that the effects of metabolism on penetration by sucrose are negligible.
-Given the comparatively large volume of rinse (10 ml) and the very high concentration of sucrose (584 mmol/1) used, this assumption is probably justified.
+Given the comparatively large volume of rinse (10 ml) and the very high concentration of sucrose (584 mmol/l) used, this assumption is probably justified.
 The experimental findings confirm this.
-Shortly (15 sec) after the sucrose rinse, plaque was collected over a period of 1.45 min.
+Shortly (15 s) after the sucrose rinse, plaque was collected over a period of 1.45 min.
 The sucrose concentration in this sample was very high (90.2 nmol/mg plaque, or about 300 mmol/l in the ECF).
 The concentration dropped rapidly thereafter and so was probably even higher while the rinsing solution was in the mouth.